GameServerManagers/LinuxGSM-Docs/game-servers/trackmania-forever.md

 ## Startparameters

-Startparameters overrise Settings in the configuration of `dedicated_cfg`
+Startparameters override Settings in the configuration of `dedicated_cfg`

 | Startparameter | Function
 |--|--|